aandrewjuan1/tasktest/Docs/llm-workflow-guide.md

 ### Purpose
 Send minimal context + structured prompt to Hermes 3 and receive structured recommendations.

+### Implementation Note (PrismPHP Structured Output)
+If you implement the LLM call using PrismPHP, prefer **structured output with an explicit schema** (i.e., use Prism’s structured JSON mode + a schema) so the model is constrained to the expected shape.
+This should align with the same intent/entity schemas used in Phase 2 and validated by the response parser.

 ### What Happens
 1. **Format Request**
    - System prompt (role + analysis framework)